Wolfgang Weingart: Teaching and work

 Weingart met Emil Ruder and Armin Hofmann in Basel in 1963 and moved there the following year, enrolling as an independent student at the Schule für Gestaltung Basel (Basel School of Design).
 In 1968, he was invited to teach typography at the institution’s newly established Kunstgewerbeschule where Hofmann taught.
 The designers that surrounded Hofmann were not as focused on using Swiss-style principles in application to their work.
 These stylistic choices proved to be a great influence on Weingart, who was one of the first designers to abandon these strict principles that controlled Swiss design for decades.
-As he later wrote, “When I began teaching in 1968, classical, so-called "Swiss typography" (dating from the 1950s), was still commonly practiced by designers throughout Switzerland and at our school.
+As he later wrote, “When I began teaching in 1968, classical, so-called 'Swiss typography' (dating from the 1950s), was still commonly practiced by designers throughout Switzerland and at our school.
 Its conservative design dogma and strict limitations stifled my playful, inquisitive, experimental temperament and I reacted strongly against it.
 Yet at the same time I recognized too many good qualities in Swiss typography to renounce it altogether.
 Through my teaching I set out to use the positive qualities of Swiss typography as a base from which to pursue radically new typographic frontiers.”
 Between 1974 and 1996, at Hofmann’s invitation, Weingart taught at the Yale Summer Program in Graphic Design in Brissago, Switzerland.
 For over forty years he lectured and taught extensively in Europe, North and South America, Japan, Australia and New Zealand.

 According to Weingart, "I took 'Swiss Typography' as my starting point, but then I blew it apart, never forcing any style upon my students.
 I never intended to create a 'style'.
 It just happened that the students picked up—and misinterpreted—a so-called 'Weingart style' and spread it around."

 In 2014, the Museum of Design in Zurich presented a retrospective of Weingart’s work.
 Weingart: Typography was the first exhibition in Switzerland which featured his personal work as well as results from his teaching.

 Awards and affiliations

 He was a member of the Alliance Graphique Internationale (AGI) from 1978 to 1999, and served on the editorial board of Typographische Monatsblätter magazine from 1970 to 1988.
 In 2005 he was awarded the honorary title of Doctor of Fine Arts from MassArt.
-In 2013 he was a recipient of the AIGA Medal, the highest honor of the design profession, for his typographic explorations and teaching.
+In 2013 he was a recipient of the AIGA Medal, the highest honor of the design profession in the U.S., for his typographic explorations and teaching.
 In 2014 Weingart received the Swiss Grand Prix of Design award, presented by the Federal Office of Culture for his lifelong merits as a designer.